 How to Seal Your Untreated Wood

-If you have non-pressure-treated wood that you plan to use outdoors and want to extend its lifespan, consider sealing it.
-Before beginning to seal untreated wood, ensure the wood is in good condition and shows no signs of initial rot.
+If you have non-pressure-treated wood that you plan to use outdoors and want to extend its lifespan, I recommend sealing it.
+Before you seal untreated wood, ensure it is in good condition, showing no signs of initial rot.

 Deck Stain vs. Sealer

-Deck stain and sealer are two different types of coatings that provide protection and enhance the appearance of wood decks.
+Deck stain and sealer products are two different types of coatings.
+However, they both provide protection and enhance the appearance of wood decks.

-Sealers are clear and protect the wood while preserving its natural beauty, while wood stains are pigmented and come in various colors to enhance the wood’s appearance while providing protection.
+Sealers are clear and protect the wood while preserving its natural beauty.
+On the other hand, wood stains are colored, available in a myriad of shades, and do double duty: beautifying the wood while also offering protection

-The choice between the two will depend on personal preference and the type of wood used for the deck.
+The choice between the two will depend on your personal preference and the type of wood you’ll be using for the deck.

 Step #4: Applying Subsequent Layers